 Are you a victim of newborn colic?
-Does your baby start crying at the top of his lungs without any reason?
+Does your baby start crying at the top of his/her lungs without any apparent reason?
 The diaper is clean and dry; the baby is well-fed and healthy; and the surrounding is calm - yet he continues to cry everyday, even for hours.

+Could this be baby colic?
 Turn this colic into frolic and rollick (there has to be a reason why they all rhyme!).
-So if you are thinking of staging an anti-colic rally, Wait!
-Continue reading and you may not need to participate in one.

 Do you have a non-stop crying baby, in other words, a colic baby?
 Having a colicky newborn can definitely be distressing.
 The first and foremost approach should be to understand what newborn colic is, its symptoms and useful techniques to help your newborn cope well through the colic episodes.
 Newborn colic may be quite depressing for the mother, and in order to find its solution, you need to know what it actually is.